The Bankrate promise

 For drivers in states where credit is used, working to improve your credit score is one way to potentially lower your car insurance rate.

-Average annual car insurance premiums by credit rating
+Average annual full coverage car insurance premiums by credit rating

 Those who live in severe weather areas may also face higher premiums due to related causes of loss.
 For example, the NICB reports that more than 422,000 insured vehicles were damaged by Hurricane Harvey, about 300,000 claims after Hurricane Katrina, and 250,500 claims following Superstorm Sandy.